 My thoughts (Tammy Mills):

 We encourage you to include a time of prayer with this reading.
-If you need a place to start, consider the guidelines on the How to Pray page.
+Use the item above as a starting point, or consider the guidelines on the How to Pray page.